Demetrius Crawford: Professional career

-Tri-Cities Fever

-After going undrafted in 2009 Crawford played in the Indoor Football League with the Tri-Cities Fever for the 2010 football season.
-Crawford played only 2 games before getting a contract with the BC Lions of the Canadian Football League but was unable to participate in camp due to injury.
+After going undrafted in 2009, Crawford played in the Indoor Football League with the Tri-Cities Fever for the 2010 football season.
+Crawford played only two games before getting a contract with the BC Lions of the Canadian Football League but was unable to participate in camp due to injury.

-Saskatchewan Roughriders

-Crawford was signed by the Saskatchewan Roughriders on February 10, 2012.
-He was released by the Riders on June 16, 2012.

-Personal

 After spending a year out of football, Crawford put out a motivational video with amateur film-maker Eric Gomes on YouTube entitled #DreamChasersNeverSleep.
 The video shows Crawford working out in the weight room, on the football field, and a beach.
 Crawford took to Twitter where he sent out this video to different teams, specifically the Saskatchewan Roughriders, hoping to gain interest.
-Crawford gained the interest he was looking for with the Canadian Football League franchise and was then signed.
+He was signed by the Roughriders on February 10, 2012.
+He was released on June 16, 2012.